ayushnishad/LibreHealth-GSOC-2020/README.md

 # LibreHealth - GSOC 2020

-An android application for healthcare workers in Kenya to capture birth information and elements of essential newborn care, such as immunization and generate a credential using using SSI model (Evernym SDK).
-The project comes under LibreHealth organization for GSOC 2020.
+An android application for healthcare workers in Kenya to capture birth information and elements of essential newborn care, such as immunization and generate a credential using the SSI model (Evernym SDK).
+The project comes under the LibreHealth organization for GSOC 2020.

 ## Getting Started